-Buying a house can be a long process, but one way to speed the mortgage part of it is to get prequalified.
-A mortgage prequalification is one step short of a preapproval, but has its advantages.
+Buying a house can be a long process, and it often begins with a mortgage prequalification.
+A prequalification is one step short of a preapproval, but has its advantages.
 Here’s what prequalification is all about, and why you might want to get prequalified for a mortgage.

 What is mortgage prequalification?